carbon-language/carbon-lang/docs/design/values.md

 method is called on an L-value in order to construct the representation used to bind an R-value.
-Because this is done on the _L-value_, it has the opportunity to capture the address of the underlying object as needed, for example to provide semantics similar to a C++ `const &` and the `StringView` above.
+Because this is done on the _L-value_, it has the opportunity to capture the address of the underlying object as needed, for example to provide an implementation similar to a C++ `const &` and the `StringView` above.
 This also allows types with inline buffers or small-size-optimization buffers to create effective R-value representations by capturing pointers into the original L-value object's inline buffer.